goobz22/next-smart-runner/README.md

 **What about production builds on CI?**

-You can keep Turbopack in CI by running `NEXT_SMART_SYMLINKS="" next-smart-build` or call the stock `next build` command.
-The helpers only change behaviour when a symlink is actually detected.
+You can keep Turbopack in CI by calling the stock `next build` command instead of `next-smart-build`.
+The helpers only switch bundlers when a symlink is detected during the run.

 ## License